Mowah-Chibuike/alx-low_level_programming/0x0F-function_pointers/README.md

 - Mandatory
 	- 0-print_name.c: function that prints a name
 	- 1-array_iterator.c: executes a function given as a parameter on each element of an array.
+	- 2-int_index.c: searches an array for an integer